 Gaming addiction treatment at Life Works is personalised according to your individual needs and circumstances.

-- Free, no obligation addiction assessment - book your appointment today
+- Free assessment - book your appointment today

 - Structured group therapy and individual 1:1 therapy programmes